SlazengerV100/Devastation/plans/gameIdea.md

 # Dev-a-station
+## Main Teaching Goal

+**Dev-a-station** aims to subtly teach students the principles of Kanban while introducing them to key concepts related to the work lifecycle.
+The game offers a hands-on experience with the following ideas:

+### Kanban Fundamentals
+- Understanding the visualisation of workflow through a Kanban board.
+- Learning how tasks move through different stages of a project.

+### Work Lifecycle
+- **Project Manager to Developer to Tester to Merged:**
+  - The game simulates the typical lifecycle of a task, moving from the project manager to the developer, then to the tester, and finally merging it upon completion.

+### Real-World Scenarios
+- **Failing Testing:**
+  - Players experience scenarios where a ticket fails testing and needs to be sent back for redevelopment, illustrating the iterative nature of software development.

+- **Blow-Out Tickets:**
+  - Tickets can "blow out," meaning they expand in scope and require reprioritisation, teaching students about scope creep and task management.

+- **Worker Burnout:**
+  - The game introduces the concept of burnout, where players can become overloaded with tasks, leading to decreased productivity and temporary incapacitation.
+This highlights the importance of workload management and mental health in the workplace.

+Through engaging gameplay, students learn these concepts in a practical, interactive way, gaining a deeper understanding of project management and teamwork in a development environment.

 **Dev-a-station** is a multiplayer, top-down game that simulates a Kanban board and visualisation of workflow.
 The game map represents a Kanban board, with at least one player in each column, each having different roles but